EighthCello/Poornith-Reddy-SEDS-Avionics/README.md

 # Poornith-Reddy-SEDS-Avionics
 SEDS Avionics induction.

-Note: I've marked the areas in which AI was used in the comments
+Note: I've marked the areas in which AI was used in the comments of the code.

 The biggest problem was obviously the errors.
 In my code, I've called them anomalies.
 (Spider-man ATSV reference) For now, anomalies are detected if a) they're non-numeric or b) if they're extreme values.